webbyofficial/animation/README.md

 </Animation>
 ```

+If you would like to see some real life examples of this package, you can check it out at our organization's home page. https://webbydevs.com

 ## Thank you

 Thank you for choosing the `@webbydevs/animation` library to enhance your React applications!
 We're excited to be a part of your creative journey and we hope it adds a touch of magic to your user interface.
 Thanks again for being a part of our community.
 Happy coding!